Shicheng-Guo/MeDIPseq/README.md

-### Systematic evaluation of computational analysis to Medip-seq
+### systematic evaluation of computational analysis to Medip-seq